ROCm/hipFFT/docs/source/api.rst

 User managed simple plans
 -------------------------

-These planning routines assume that you have created a plan (`hipfftHandle`) yourself.
+These planning routines assume that you have allocated a plan (`hipfftHandle`) yourself; and that you will manage a work area as well.

 If you want to manage your own work buffer...
 XXX